Book a Site Survey

-- Connection Torque check in the generator terminal box & on the generator output breaker.
+- Connection Torque Check the generator terminal box and the generator output breaker.

 - Mechanical guards, fixings, and systems are checked.

-- Load-bank test to achieve at least 80% of rated load for four hours.
+- Load-bank test to achieve at least 80% of the rated load for four hours.

-- Megger test of windings to measure insulation resistance and track deterioration.
+- Megger tests of windings are used to measure insulation resistance and track deterioration.

-- Regular Fluid Sampling that gives you a clear image of system health and fuel quality.
+- Regular fluid sampling provides you with a clear image of system health and fuel quality.

 - Firmware updates and software updates for primary and auxiliary control systems.